 - 1. The process used to identify and formally recognise Character Retention Areas and Heritage Areas; - The identification and listing of development standards which will be used in assessing all development applications for properties within those Character Retention Areas and Heritage Areas; - 3.
 Appendix 1 of this Policy applies to applications for development in the St Albans Avenue Character Retention Area identified in Table 1 in Appendix 1; - 4.
-Appendix 2 of this Policy applies to applications for development in the Harley Street Heritage Area identified on Figure 2 in Appendix 2; - 5.
+Appendix 2 of this Policy applies to applications for development in the Harley Street Heritage Area identified on Figure 1 in Appendix 2; - 5.
 Appendix 3 of this Policy applies to applications for development in the Carr Street Character Retention Area identified on Figure 1 in Appendix 3; and - 6.
-Appendix 4 of this Policy applies to applications for development in the Janet Street Heritage Area identified on Figure 1 in Appendix 4.
+Appendix 4 of this Policy applies to applications for development in the Janet Street Character Retention Area identified on Figure 1 in Appendix 4; and- - 7.
+Appendix 5 of this Policy applies to applications for development in The Boulevarde, Kalgoorlie Street and, Matlock Street and Buxton Street Character Retention Area identified in Table 1 in Appendix 5.